 You can even use these techniques in containers on patios or balconies if space is limited!
 But don’t forget one final step; keep an eye out for pests such as slugs so they don’t destroy all of your hard work.
 Now get started and build yourself, some beautiful and productive raised bed gardens!

-If this article has helped you in any way, please share it amongst your family and garden-loving friends or anybody looking at getting turf laid now or in the future.
+If this article has helped you in any way, please consider sharing it amongst your family and garden-loving friends.
+Why not get them to check out our Facebook page?

 Finally, you can always pop over to our FAQ page to find out more about raised beds for gardens and a whole host of other answers to your gardening questions and queries.